 Best for Small Spaces: West Elm Cookbook Stand at westelm.com

 "It easily accommodates books of any thickness, or even items as thin as a tablet."

 Best Farmhouse Style: Home Basics Cast Iron Cookbook Stand at Amazon

-"Non-slip feet keep it from sliding on your countertop and the heavy weight keeps it stable."
+"Non-slip feet keep it from sliding on your countertop, and the heavy weight keeps it stable."

 Best Overall: Crate & Barrel Cookbook Stand

 This clean, sleek cookbook stand has a surprising design element: It folds flat for simple storage in a drawer or on your cookbook shelf.
-It also has an acrylic window that keeps cookbooks free of spills and splatter, whether you’re frying chicken or whipping cream for the perfect dessert garnish.
+It also has an acrylic window that keeps cookbooks free of spills and splatter, whether you’re frying chicken or whipping cream for a dessert garnish.
 It can hold just about any size cookbook at an angle that’s perfect for reading recipes.
-Plus, when you’re working with a recipe card or a printed sheet of paper, you can also use the acrylic piece as a makeshift clipboard to keep the recipe handy.
+Plus, when you’re working with a recipe card or a printed sheet of paper, you can also use the acrylic piece as a makeshift clipboard to keep the instructions handy.